 Don’t Accept Their “Family & Friends” Discount.
 Insist on paying their full price.
 If you like their stuff don’t look for a discount.
 This will not only help you truly value their work, but it also creates a lasting moment of creative and emotional validation about the value they provide for others.
 It’s a true confidence boost.

 Paying less can devalue their work, and even worse they could be taking a financial loss.
 This could lead them to physical and emotional burnout and a dip in morale and service; which is just bad for everyone involved.
 Paying them what they’re worth limits what I call “impulse promotion”.
 That type of promotion driven by excitement or regret of “getting a steal”.

 These types of promotions have minimal effect in that it had nothing to do with the product or service provided.
-Any integrity based entrepreneur will want honest feedback and you paying in full will only assist you in giving feedback that will truly help them.
+Any integrity based entrepreneur will want honest feedback and you paying up front will only assist you in giving feedback that will truly help them.

 Gift others with their stuff.
 If you don’t like their stuff for yourself then maybe you know someone who would benefit from it, but they won’t make the investment themselves or can’t make the investment.
 Purchase your friend’s stuff for them and gift it to them.
 Talk about a win-win across the board.
 That’s a relationship deposit for both friends, a gift for one and support for another.
 Now that’s a lesson in supporting friends.

 Support is something we all want to get and give, but it’s not always possible.
-Share how you’d like to help and can help as well as what you won’t or don’t want to commit to.
-Be clear and up front so they are clear.
-Believe me entrepreneurs would rather not waste time and energy asking people who would rather not (or don’t show up when they said they would).
+Share how you’d like to help and can help as well as what you want or don’t want to commit to.
+Be clear and upfront so they are clear.
+Believe me, entrepreneurs would rather not waste time and energy asking people who would rather not (or don’t show up when they said they would).